fbpx

 • Parents, teachers, or other adult caretakers may assist the youth writer with spelling, grammar, and other editing, but all content and ideas must be the youth writer’s own.

-• Submissions are due March 15, 2023.
+• Submissions are due March 15, 2024.

 • If submission guidelines are not followed, your submission may not be eligible for adjudication in the contest.

-• For the 2023 contest year, our funding allows us to accept up to 350 submissions.
+• For the 2024 contest year, our funding allows us to accept up to 350 submissions.
 After 350 submissions, we will provide a waiting list and open up new slots as our funding permits.

 Selection Process:

 We are committed to publishing stories and poems that impact the world in positive, transformational ways — works we would be excited to share with the full age range of young writers we serve.
-We do not publish work that promotes violence, cruelty, prejudice, reckless behavior, or any work containing sexual content.
+We do not publish work that promotes violence, cruelty, prejudice, reckless behavior, or any work containing explicit sexual content.

 Other criteria we look for include but are not limited to: originality, interesting, active word choice, and demonstration of readiness for the Inklings editorial mentorship as seen through story/poem and submission form.
 In stories we look for unique characters, settings, and plots.
 In poetry, we look for strong imagery, unique metaphors and/or similes, a strong emotional connection.

-All applicants will be notified of whether or not they were chosen for publishing by April 15, 2023.
-Notification will take place via email using the email address(es) provided in the application.
+All applicants will be notified of whether or not they were chosen for publishing by April 5, 2024.
+Notification will occur via email using the parent/guardian email address provided in the application.
+Results will also be posted on the blog on our website.

-Winners will take part in a two-session editorial revision mentorship with a Society of Young Inklings mentor and will be published in our annual Inklings Book anthology.
-In this mentorship program, the youth writer and his or her mentor will prepare the winning submission for professional publishing.
+Winners in grades 3-8 will take part in a two-session editorial revision mentorship with a Society of Young Inklings mentor and will be published in our annual Inklings Book anthology.
+Winners in grades 9-12 will work together on a final revision through a peer editorial process, guided by a mentor.
+In these mentorship programs, the youth writers and their mentors will prepare the winning submissions for professional publishing.
 All mentorship sessions take place online via video chat.
-Details about the mentorship will be provided to winners after contest results are announced.
-Winners will receive two copies of the finished book – one for themselves and one for their classroom or school library.
+Details about the mentorships will be provided to winners after contest results are announced.

 Finalists will receive a revision letter and have the opportunity to be published on our website.